-Finding the perfect property often comes with a vision of potential – reimagining spaces, enhancing light, and modernising layouts.
-However, if that vision includes removing internal walls, it is essential to understand the structural implications before proceeding, particularly during the buying process.
+Finding the perfect property often comes with a vision of potential – reimagining spaces, enhancing light and modernising layouts.
+If that vision includes removing internal walls, it’s essential to understand the structural and planning implications before you proceed – ideally before you commit to buy.
+Alongside your survey, an impartial, architect-led pre-purchase appraisal – for example, via The Potential House – can sanity-check feasibility, risks and likely costs for the exact house you’re viewing.

 Is the wall load-bearing?